RamSri100/Kerberos-Protocol/README.md

 # Kerberos-Protocol
-# Simplified Kerberos Authentication Protocol – Python Implementation
+# Simplified Kerberos Authentication Protocol Implementation using Python

 This project is a simplified educational implementation of the Kerberos authentication protocol using Python.
 It demonstrates the core principles of Kerberos: secure authentication, ticket-based access, session keys, and trusted third-party verification.